Final report for LNE19-386R

 For the focus groups with Employees or Farm Workers, there were a diversity in responses.
 There was significant variability among farm workers along experience levels.
 Many were working on farms to gain skills, learning what they like to do (enterprises, tasks, etc.) and if the farm workers were younger, many were still experimenting with and figuring out if farm work is a viable career option.
 Often the workers were working for young, beginning farmers and could not see the potential for those farm owners to pay more or offer overtime when the farm owner was barely paying themselves.
 Those on the earlier side of their career were most attracted to the idea of an "Entity X" like a worker-owned cooperative.
 These "explorers" however are not necessarily the employees farmers want to hire who may not be in it for the long haul.
 While the employee audience seemed most receptive to the proposed models, they may not be the target audience to make the program successful.

 One of the biggest challenges with conducting the second round of focus groups and probing more deeply into the nuances of the requirements or values around the proposed business models was the considerable level of misinformation around employment law among the individuals in the focus groups.
-Many of the farmers were not knowledgeable or were wrong about overtime requirements, workers’ compensation obligations, or OSHA compliance.
+Many of the farmers were not knowledgeable or were incorrect in their understanding of overtime requirements, workers’ compensation obligations, or OSHA compliance.
 This made it more difficult to discuss the distinct aspects or requirements and receive feedback on the Entity X business model as participants were responding according to perceptions and perceived values that were potentially based on misinformation.
 This was challenging when the participants were in error about the requirements of law.
 When asked about their "perceptions" or "feelings" the responses were based on a misunderstanding of the law that could have influenced their responses.
 As the focus groups were not supposed to be teaching producers about employment law, but receiving their input to the proposed model, it was challenging to get a sense of how accurate their responses would have been had they been better informed.
 Facilitators anticipated there was potentially a 30% mismatch between reality and perception.
 It was a consistent struggle during the focus groups (to politely intervene during discussion and correct misunderstandings of the legal requirements) since facilitators did not want to create more misinformation.

 As a result of the conversations and overall consensus that farmers did not seem receptive to adopting various iterations of the proposed models, it was determined that a better approach for next steps was twofold:

 2) Develop a Collaborative Labor Solution discussion guide or decision tree: Initially, the thinking of the project is that research would point to a clear "labor model solution" that producers would be excited about adopting.
 The idea was to then flesh out comprehensive business model, legal and operating agreements, by-laws, and playbook for producers to form the preferred solution.
 In the absence of a clear "Entity" consensus or buy in from farmers, putting a lot of effort into a comprehensive business plan and model documents for an Entity that may not go forward seemed unproductive.
 Rather, Advisors and Collaborators determined that one of the biggest "value-adds" in this project has been bringing farmers together to have community conversations around labor issues.
 Development of a collaborative farm labor discussion guide or decision tree could be a useful tool to outline the steps that farmers would need to take (a checklist) to meet a certain set of goals for the farms involved.
 This would facilitate conversation among the producers and guide them through a set of decisions or discussions that would form the steps needed to move forward with their proposed ideas (the beginnings of a "Toolkit" to form an Entity X).
+Farm Commons developed a producer discussion guide that could be used to facilitate this conversation.
+The Guide was posted to the New Entry farm labor resource webpage in 2022.

 Education & Outreach Activities and Participation Summary